manibhushan-codes/Deforestation_Detection/README.md

 # Deforestation_Detection
-A Model trained on Dataset to Classification of Fire Types in India Using MODIS Satellite Data.
+A Model trained on Dataset to Classify the Fire Types in India Using MODIS Satellite Data.